w3c/publ-wg/WorkMode/newbie.md

 Once you have your GitHub account name, **send this name to ivan@w3.org, or to one of the chairs**, who will add you to the Working Group’s GitHub team” (in Github‘s jargon).
 That would give you the possibility of being asked personally to review or being assigned to issues, or editing the wiki pages.

+You should also "link" your GitHub account to your W3C account; this can be done by going to the [relevant page](https://www.w3.org/users/myprofile/connectedaccounts) on your account.
+Doing so ensures that the various W3C specific tools can check your identity whether you use your W3C account or your GitHub account.
+As an example, if you do a Pull Request on one of the Recommendation track documents on GitHub, the system would know that you are bona fide Working Group member, which means that the possible IPR issues are properly handled by virtue of your institution’s Working Group membership.

 ## IRC

 Meetings usually use [IRC](index#irc) as a tool for queue control and minute taking (and general chit-chat).
 You should also send to ivan@w3.org your preferred IRC nickname (or nicknames, if you use several of those).
 The goal is to improve the readability of the meeting minutes, so that third parties could also understand whose comments and remarks are in the minutes.
 Actually, in case you are already a seasoned Github user: the nicknames are stored (of course:-) in [file on GitHub](https://github.com/w3c/publ-wg/blob/master/assets/nicknames.json), meaning that you can simply make a pull request providing with with your nickname(s) instead of a mail.